 To find out about Ilana’s appearances and news, join her mailing list (which will never be sold or shared!) and like her Facebook page.

 Ilana’s debut novel “The Underground” is a thought-provoking read, now available at Amazon.com.
 The futuristic dystopian romance showcases only one of her writing styles.
 Ilana has been a featured writer and won awards in fiction, journalism, and the technical communications arena.
 More novels are on the way.

-Ilana is also a watercolor artist, known to paint funny cat pictures and landscapes.
+Ilana is also a visual artist, known to paint and draw funny cat pictures and landscapes.
 In addition, she is an avid runner and has completed three marathons.
-She lives in Boston, MA and Newport, RI with her husband Warren and adorably lazy felines Boris and Speedy-Squeaky.
+She lives in Boston, MA and Newport, RI with her husband Warren and adorably lazy Kat Boris.